Shashikant86/bddfire/README.markdown

      $ bundle install

 Once installed, you can run cucumber with multiple caybara driver

  Use Selenium

       $ bundle exec cucumber -p selenium

  Use Headless Poletergeist

       $ bundle exec cucumber -p poltergeist

  Use Saucelabs : Please enter your SAUCE_USERNAME and SAUCELABS key in the env.rb file

      $ bundle exec cucumber -p sauce

 Use Browserstack : Please enter your BS_USERNAME and BS_KEY key in the env.rb file

      $ bundle exec cucumber -p browserstak

 Use TestingBot : Please enter your TB_KEY and TB_SECRET key in the env.rb file

      $ bundle exec cucumber -p testingbot

 Using Appium, run Appium server in the background.
 You need to have iOS setup.

      $ npm install
      $ ./node_modules/.bin/appium

+ Now run cucumber with appium andriod

+     $ bundle exec cucumber -p appium_android ADB_SERIAL=serial_number

- Now run cucumber with appium
+ Now run cucumber with appium iOS

-     $ bundle exec cucumber -p appium
+     $ bundle exec cucumber -p appium_ios

 ## Use Rake

 You can also use Rake taks created automatically for you

      $ bundle exec rake features

 You can run Cuke_sniffer report on your project

       $ bundle exec rake cuke_sniffer

 You can run rubocop report on your project

       $ bundle exec rake rubocop

 ## CI Integration

 Currently, you can use the script 'ci_script' on Jenkins or Hudson.
 More CI inegration is on the way.

 You need pass rake rask to the script

       $ ./ci_script features

 ## Awesome and more awesome stuff is coming soon.
 STAY TUNED !